 - 1. The system is up and running typical applications. - 2.
 A lights out or brown out event occurs.
 The system turns off and then turns back on through an external source. - 3.
 All nodes turn on to the last known state (On/Off).
 If the last known state is On, then the nodes start and display a login prompt. - 4.
 Log files show system restart events on nodes and on Remote Supervisor Adapter.
-If a lights out or brown out event occurs, check the following log files: - /var/log/messages - /var/log/csm/installnode.log - · Remote Supervisor Adapter event log - · BIOS event log
+If a lights out or brown out event occurs, check the following log files: - /var/log/messages - /var/log/csm/installnode.log (management server) - /var/log/csm/install.log (on the node) - Remote Supervisor Adapter event log - BIOS event log